Anthony Searle

 • FMC (2019): Anthony acted for the husband of FMC, a 40-year-old who was pregnant with twins following IVF treatment.
 She and the twins died 18 weeks into the pregnancy following a rare uterine rupture.
 After Anthony questioned the clinicians (including hospital consultants and paramedics), it became apparent that failures in the ambulance and on arrival at the hospital prevented FMC from being seen by the obstetric team promptly and from having a hysterectomy.
 The Coroner concluded that an opportunity was lost and it was possible that the outcome would have been different.
 The Coroner also made a PFD report against the two relevant NHS Trusts.
 The Partner instructing Anthony said he did an ‘excellent job’.

 • NL (2019): Anthony represented the family of NL, a 13-year-old girl with sickle cell disease.
 She was admitted to hospital with signs of a chest infection and was discharged following antibiotic treatment.
 A few days later, she died from acute inflammatory response syndrome.
 Following Anthony’s questioning of a number of hospital consultants, admissions as to shortcomings and causation were made.
-The Coroner subsequently concluded that there was a failure to undertake a CRP test prior to NL’s discharge and, had this failure not occurred, her subsequent deterioration and death would have been avoided.
+The Coroner concluded that there was a failure to undertake a CRP test prior to NL’s discharge and, had this failure not occurred, her subsequent deterioration and death would have been avoided.

 • JB (2019): Anthony acted on behalf of the bereaved family in a 4-day jury inquest involving a sudden cardiac death, medically complex issues involving the effect of anti-psychotic medication, and failures in monitoring the deceased.
 Anthony’s instructing solicitor, a Partner at a leading firm, commented that ‘he was brilliant in representing the family of [JB] at her Inquest.
 The family were very impressed with him, as was I. His manner with clients and the Coroner is commendable … [Y]ou have a star in the making there.’